About our Protecting children and young people guidance

 General Medical Council (2017) Confidentiality: good practice in handling patient information London, General Medical Council.

 General Medical Council (2020) Decision making and consent, London, General Medical Council.

-You must use your professional judgement to apply this and our other guidance to your practice.
+The professional standards describe good practice, and not every departure from them will be considered serious.
+You must use your professional judgement to apply the standards to your day-to-day practice.
 If you do this, act in good faith and in the interests of patients, you will be able to explain and justify your decisions and actions.
-Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.
+We say more about professional judgement, and how the professional standards relate to our fitness to practise processes, appraisal and revalidation, at the beginning of Good medical practice.